codedstructure/editfile/readme.rst

       -s <pattern>
             search for given pattern
       -t    time track mode
+      -c <name>
+            copy the given item to the new name
+      -i    import [FILEPATH]
+      -x    export to [FILEPATH.tar]
+      -d    delete the file
      (Note these options are mutually exclusive)

 The key thought behind ``editfile`` is that a user shouldn't have to specify two